3 Transformative Shadow Work Exercises For Deep Healing And Inner Peace

 Society teaches us what is socially acceptable and what isn’t.
 Behaviours such as sadness, anger, shame, guilt, fear, sexual desires, etc. count as unacceptable in our society.
 To fit in, you learn that it’s best to hide these parts of yourself that are not accepted by society.

-To get the most out of your shadow work exercises:
+To get the most out of these shadow work exercises, consider the following:

 • keep in mind that shadow work can bring up some uncomfortable emotions